 Load Allocation model

-The Sippy Standby license can be configured to alleviate load causing processes, such as reporting, from your mission-critical primary server to the standby server for decreased congestion and additional stability.
+The Sippy Standby server can be configured to alleviate load causing processes, such as reporting, from your mission-critical primary server to the standby server for decreased congestion and additional stability.
 During peak times, a server’s performance can be impeded by running CPU intensive reporting duties.
 As a benefit of streaming data replication, your idle Standby server will perform your reporting duties without imposing the additional load on your mission-critical Primary server.

 Under normal operating conditions, the Primary Sippy Softswitch server handles all normal traffic and operational procedures.